rancher/rancher-docs/versioned_docs/version-2.5/pages-for-subheaders/configuration-options.md

 The Monitoring app sets `prometheus.prometheusSpec.ignoreNamespaceSelectors=false` which enables monitoring across all namespaces by default.
 This ensures you can view traffic, metrics and graphs for resources deployed in a namespace with `istio-injection=enabled` label.

 If you would like to limit Prometheus to specific namespaces, set `prometheus.prometheusSpec.ignoreNamespaceSelectors=true`.
-Once you do this, you will need to add additional configuration to continue to monitor your resources.
+Once you do this, you must perform some additional configuration to continue to monitor your resources.

 For details, refer to [this section.](../explanations/integrations-in-rancher/istio/configuration-options/selectors-and-scrape-configurations.md)